BPS ansatzes as electric form-factors: Higgs BPS ansatzes and CP violating.

 The question about the ``separate'' C-covariance of the $\theta$-item in (\ref{eL}) is more delicate.
 To understand which a ``delicacy'' is concealed here let us now resort to the arguments \cite{197909065}.

-In this paper the effect influence the (real) $\theta$-angle upon the dyon charge was investigated.
+In this paper the effect influence of the (real) $\theta$-angle upon the dyon charge was investigated.

-To determine the concrete effect CP violation of the dyon charge by $\theta$-angle (latter proves to be conserved if $\theta=0$; we have made sure in this above), one must apply a semi-clasical analysis.
+To determine the concrete effect of the CP violation of the dyon charge by $\theta$-angle (latter proves to be conserved if $\theta=0$; we have made sure in this above), one must apply a semi-clasical analysis.
 For instance, the author \cite{197909065} utilize the simple semi-clasical analysis has been performed in the work \cite{Tomb}.

-In this work a semi-clasical quantizaation of clasical dyonic solutions.
+In this work a semi-clasical quantization of clasical dyonic solutions was performed.
 In a gauge in which fields disappear at the (spatial) infinity, clasical dyonic solutions are periodic in time.
-The semi-clasical quantizaation condition comes to the claim \cite{197909065,Tomb} that $S+ET$ (the action during the time period $T$ plus the energy times the time) should be an integer multiple of $2\pi$.
+The semi-clasical quantization condition comes to the claim \cite{197909065,Tomb} that $S+ET$ (the action during the time period $T$ plus the energy times the time) should be an integer multiple of $2\pi$.

 Let $I$ being the action per unit time.
 Then the above claim ``that $S+ET$ should be an integer multiple of $2\pi$'' is reduced to the relation